 2.)
 Cut the cucumbers in half length-wise.
 Scoop out all the seeds and soft inner flesh of the cucumbers.

 3.)
 To make more manageable size pieces for the jar, cut the strips of cucumber in half vertically again, resulting in a spear.
-(Then cut these spears in half horizontally to fit if using a quart jar; you don’t need to do this when using a tall half gallon jar.)
+(Then cut these spears in half horizontally to fit if using a quart jar; you don’t need to do this when using a tall half gallon jar; or alternately you can cut chunks.)

 4.)
 Alternate layers of cucumbers and onions until the jar is filled.
 Then top the jar with the dill.

 5.)
 Place all the spices in the mortar & pestle and coarsely grind.
-In the saucepan, combine water, vinegar, sugar, salt, and add the spices.
+In the saucepan, combine water, vinegar, sugar, salt, and add the spices plus the turmeric powder.
 Turn heat to high and stir until the salt and sugar has dissolved.
 Turn down heat and allow to simmer, covered, for a few more minutes.

 6.)
 When ready to pour in the hot brine, place the canning funnel (if you have one) on the packed jar.
 Give the brine one good stir and pour the spice-filled brine into the jar.
 There may be a small amount of excess brine remaining.
 Seal the jar lid tightly.